 "The concept of car free development is supported by OCC's parking standards (para 4.12) where the site is within a town with parking restrictions imposed within its vicinity, has good sustainable transport access and is within 800m of local amenities and services, all of which apply here.
-However, it also says that OCC will require such sites to incorporate a Controlled Parking Zone into a site's master plan where a CPZ does not already exist.
+However, it also says that OCC will require such sites to incorporate a Controlled Parking Zone into a site's master plan where a CPI does not already exist.
 If parking is unallocated, residents finding themselves unable to park in the development may take up time restricted bays in the area and/or park inappropriately in the local area overnight.
 Further information required.
 There may be some requirement to amend the restrictions on some nearby bays and introduce loading bans, or even resident permit bays for existing residents.
 The Travel Plan suggests that the LHA could preclude the granting of parking permits for those apartments which do not benefit from allocated spaces.
 However, the development is not currently within a Residents' Parking Zone.
-The direct frontages on Marlborough and Calthorpe Road may result in a need for a loading TROs in the area."
+The direct frontages on Marlborough and Calthorpe Road may result in a need for a loading restriction.
+A contribution will be required for OCC to consult on and make necessary changes to parking TROs in the area."

-The applicant is willing to make a financial contribution of \pounds 3,652 in line with OCC's response - dated 19/07/23.
+The applicant is willing to make a financial contribution of £3,652 in line with OCC's response - dated 19/07/23.